PFAS Sampling Techniques: Best Practices For Water & Wastewater Collection

 A How-To for Sampling Water & Wastewater to Detect PFAS

-As experts in water and wastewater sampling and flowrate measurement for more than 60 years, Teledyne ISCO is uniquely qualified to assist in determining and implementing best practices that take much of the guesswork, wasted time, unnecessary expense and inaccurate analysis due to compromised samples out of the equation.
-Following is a high-level view of industry standards and best practices.
-For more detailed information specific to your application, feel free to contact our Water Product Support team at [email protected] or in the United States, toll-free at 866-209-6174.
+As experts in water and wastewater sampling and flowrate measurement for more than 60 years, Teledyne ISCO is uniquely qualified to assist in determining and implementing best practices that take much of the guesswork, wasted time, unnecessary expenses, and inaccurate analysis due to compromised samples out of the equation.

 Equipment Choices/Material Selection